bogaudio/BogaudioModules/README.md

 A six channel parametric EQ.
 It generally works as PEQ does, except:
   - The global FCV control has a knob, which becomes an attenuverter if a CV is provided.
   - There is a global BW paramter with CV, rather than per-channel bandwidth controls.
-  - The "FCV RNG" option controls the scaling of the frequency CV inputs; if set to OCTV, the full CV range will alter the band frquencies up to an octave in either direction; if set to FULL, the CV can run the frequencies over the full range, as on PEQ.
+  - The "FCV RNG" option controls the scaling of the frequency CV inputs; if set to OCTV, the full CV range will alter the band frequencies up to an octave in either direction; if set to FULL, the CV can run the frequencies over the full range, as on PEQ.
+  - On the context (right-click) menu, there is an option "Exclude direct-output bands from mix"; if this is enabled, any band that has its direct output in use (if something is patched to its output) does not get its output mixed into the main output.
+Usually, the main output includes all bands.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.